 Calvi is a well known Corsican destination, blessed with a picturesque landscape and stunning coastline.
 Calvi is filled with ancient sites that are historically and culturally significant.
 One of the most prominent attractions of this lively town is the massive citadel with protective walls that is immersed in the sea.
 Another prime attraction is the Santa Maria Church that was built in the 17th century.
 There is also a jazz festival that takes place during summer and attracts talented musicians from different parts of the world.

 8. Spend some exclusive beach time

 Another amazing thing to do in Corsica is to escape in one of the idyllic beaches.
-Some of the most popular beaches are located around Porto Vecchio.
-This charming town was built by the Genoese and still has the remains of the old walls and a citadel.
+Some of the most popular beaches in Europe are located in Corsica.
+Porto Vecchio is charming town was built by the Genoese and still has the remains of the old walls and a citadel.
 The most picturesque beach is the Plage de Palombaggia with soft sandy shore and azure water.
 Another beautiful beach is the Plage de Santa Giulia where visitors chill by the beach and sink in the beauty of the place.
 The best part is that both of the sea beaches are in lagoons and thereby provides an ideal environment for swimming.